 Protectionism is the practice of following protectionist trade policies.
-A protectionist trade policy allows the government of a country to promote domestic producers, and thereby boost the domestic production of goods and services by imposing taxes or otherwise limiting foreign goods and services in the market.
+A protectionist trade policy allows the government of a country to promote domestic producers, and thereby boost the domestic production of goods and services by imposing tariffs or otherwise limiting foreign goods and services in the marketplace.

 Protectionist policies also allow the government to protect developing domestic industries from established foreign competitors.

 The taxes or duties imposed on imports are known as tariffs.
 Tariffs increase the price of imported goods in the domestic market, which, consequently, reduces the demand for them.